fallen-icarus/cardano-swaps/README.md

 Of course, this is not an exhaustive list, and even if some workarounds can be somewhat effective, the underlying design *principles* are suboptimal.

-The more decoupled delegation control is from the owner, the more distorted Ouroboros' game theory becomes.
-It is difficult to predict the extent of this distortion, so minimizing it is of critical importance.
 Additionally, current implementations of order-book style DEXes (which don't use LPs) still suffer from the scalability challenges of permissioned batchers.
 No matter how performant a system of batchers is, their resources do **not** scale in proportion to the number of users unless new batchers can permissionlessly join when there is high demand.

-All of this is to say that, much like Bittorrent and the CSL-CCL stack, the best p2p protocols are ones that scale in *proportion* to the number of users.
-DEXes are no different.

-Cardano-Swaps achieves batcher/router-free scalability *with* delegation control via a novel combination of user-controlled script addresses and Beacon Tokens (both are expanded upon below).
+Cardano-Swaps achieves batcher/router-free scalability *with* delegation control.

 ### Programmable Swaps
 First proposed by Axo in their original [whitepaper](https://www.axo.trade/whitepaper.pdf), programmable swaps are a more promising design choice than liquidity pools.
 Swaps are simply UTxOs that may be consumed if and only if the resulting TX outputs satisfy the input script's logic.
 Swaps can be fragmented across many user-controlled addresses, so delegation control is maintained.
 Users then execute swaps from each other's addresses.
 Since each swap is atomic and explicitly defined, in aggregate they are the optimal expression of (intra)market sentiment.
 This design pattern scales naturally, since there must be at *least* as many swap addresses as there are users.

-The challenge now becomes one of indexing: how do users differentiate each others' swap addresses from all other addresses on Cardano, *without* relying on a specialized indexer/router?
-This is where Beacon Tokens come into play.

-### Beacon Tokens
-Beacon Tokens are a (WIP) native token standard that "tag" on-chain data in a way that is efficiently queryable by off-chain APIs.
-They enable cardano-swaps users to designate their script addresses as "swappable", such that they stand out in a sea of other addresses.
-DDOS/bloat prevention is achieved by carefully marrying Beacons' minting policies with scripts' spending policies.
-This is expanded upon in the [Specification section](#specification) below.

-:white_check_mark: The novel use of *Beacon Tokens* for "tagging" on-chain data can be generalized for many dApps, not just DEXes.
-More on this in the [Beacon Token CIP](https://github.com/cardano-foundation/CIPs/pull/466).

-Putting this all together, we finally have:

 ### The Cardano-Swaps Protocol
 Cardano-Swaps takes inspiration from Axo's programmable swaps design, adds delegation control as a foundational feature, and, through the use of Beacon Tokens, removes the need for specialized indexers.
 The only remaining bottleneck is the querying capacity of existing off-chain APIs, such as Blockfrost or Koios.
-(For users with powerful enough hardware, even this is not a limitation, as they can run their own API database).
+(This is not a limitation for users with powerful enough hardware, as they can run their own API database).

-Here are some of the key features of Cardano-Swaps:

-  1. **Full Custody** - users always maintain full spending *and* delegation control over their assets.
-  2. **Natural Concurrency** - throughput scales *with* the number of users.
-No specialized batchers/indexers required.
-  3. **Composable Swaps** - many swaps can be fulfilled in a single transaction by "chaining" swap logic
-  4. **Emergent Liquidity** - arbitragers are incentivized to spread liquidity to all trading pairs
-  5. **Zero Slippage** - minimum swap prices are explicitly defined
-  6. **No Superfluous "DEX" Tokens** - ADA is all you need to pay for TX fees.
-  7. **Democratic Upgradability** - users choose if/when to use new contracts.
-  8. **Frontend Agnosticism** - relatively straightforward integration with existing frontends (i.e. wallets)
+The Cardano-Swaps Protocol is broadly comprised of two steps:

+1. **Prepare Swap Address** - Alice prepares a swap address for swapping Token "ABC" for Token "XYZ" by minting an ABC:XYZ Beacon Token in a "Beacon UTxO" that designates her address specifically as an ABC-to-XYZ swap address.
+She then (in the same or separate transaction) outputs one or more "Swap UTxO(s)" with "ABC" Tokens, with an attached `Price` Datum that designates her desired price (in "XYZ") for that particular UTxO.

+2. **Fulfill Swap(s)** - Bob queries a list of ABC-to-XYZ swap addresses (via the ABC:XYZ Beacon Token), and finds some attractively priced UTxOs in Alice's swap address.
+He submits a transaction that consumes one (or multiple) of Alice's "Swap UTxO(s)", and one or more of his own UTxO(s) containing Alice's requested "XYZ" Token.
+Bob can then output Alice's "ABC" Tokens to himself in proportion to the amount of "XYZ" tokens he outputs back to Alice.
+Bob does not have to buy all of the contents of one of Alice's UTxOs - he buy however much he wants, and output the remaining "ABC" back to Alice in the same UTxO as her "XYZ" payment.
+This UTxO (containing Alice's "XYZ" tokens) remains swappable as long as some "ABC" tokens remain in it; nobody except Alice can claim the "XYZ" tokens.

-Some of these features are explained further in the [Discussion section](<#Discussion & FAQ>) below
+These features are further explained in the [Discussion section](<#Discussion & FAQ>) below

+**This Aiken version of Cardano-Swaps can handle up to 14 swaps in a single transaction with a fee of only 1.5 ADA.
+A transaction with a single swap only costs 0.25 ADA.
+This makes Cardano-Swaps up to an order of magnitude cheaper than existing Cardano DEXs.** See [benchmarks](Benchmarks.md) for details.

 ## Specification

-### Personal Contracts
-Cardano addresses are made up of both a payment credential and a staking credential.
-As long as the staking credential is unique to the user, delegation control over the address is maintained.
-Cardano-Swaps leverages this duality by giving users addresses that are composed of the same spending scripts (per swap pair) and unique staking credentials.
-The spending credential is implemented in a way that gives the staking credential authority over all owner related actions, besides the actual swap execution.

-:heavy_exclamation_mark: To force the use of a staking credential, it is not possible to mint a beacon token to an address without a staking credential.

 ### Minting and Using Beacon Tokens
 Beacon Tokens are used to tag `cardano-swaps` addresses so they are readily queryable via an off-chain API, such as Koios or Blockfrost.
 It is relatively straightforward to find all addresses that contain a specific native token.
 Here are some examples: